Tracy Charlotte Power

 Trustee Member – Media & Networking

-“I have lived with type one Diabetes for almost 20years, since my diagnosis at the age of 17 2018 I was blessed to receive a Pancreas transplant along with my life saving kidney transplant.
-I am now living free of diabetes.
-I no longer require insulin therapy and have a healthy fully functional pancreas.
+“I have lived with type 1 diabetes for almost 20 years, since my diagnosis at the age of 17.
+In 2018 I was blessed to receive a pancreas transplant along with my life saving kidney transplant, in facing serious complications and multiple conditions.
+I no longer require insulin therapy and have a fully functional pancreas.

 So why am I still immersed in the world of diabetes?
-Because I understand only too well how this disease is completely unique, unlike any other, one requires 24/7 care and diligence from the patient and carers.
-They require support, education and empowerment to live with the disease and without those fundamental tools the disease can be the single most devastating diagnosis for anyone to deal with.
-I want to be part of a movement that passes on the skills and tools needed to deal with the disease.
-I am passionate about helping those living and dealing with t1d and I want pass on what I have learnt through my own experience.
+Because I understand only too well how this condition is completely unique, unlike any other; one requires 24/7 care and diligence.
+Support, education and empowerment is needed to live with this; without those fundamental tools, it is a very difficult and demanding condition for anyone to deal with.
+I want to be part of a movement that passes on the skills and tools needed; I am passionate about helping those living and dealing with type 1 diabetes and want to pass on what I have learnt through my own experience.

 Trustee Member – Secretarial & Risk Assessments